-2.7.4 CSR Address Re-Mapping
+2.6.4 CSR Address Re-Mapping

-CV32E40P is fully compliant with RISC-V. RI5CY used to have custom performance counters 32b wide (not compliant with RISC-V) in the CSR address space {0x7A0, 0x7A1, 0x780-0x79F}.
-CV32E40P is fully compliant with the RISC-V spec.
-The custom PULP HWLoop CSRs moved from the 0x7C to RISC-V user custom read-only 0xCC0-0xCFF address space.
+RI5CY used to have custom performance counters 32b wide (not compliant with RISC-V) in the CSR address space {0x7A0, 0x7A1, 0x780-0x79F}.
+CV32E40P is now fully compliant with the RISC-V spec on performance counters side.
+And the custom PULP HWLoop CSRs have been moved from the 0x7C to RISC-V user custom read-only 0xCC0-0xCFF address space.

-2.7.5 Interrupts
+2.6.5 Interrupts

-RISCY used to have a req plus a 5bits ID interrupt interface, supporting up to 32 interrupt requests (only one active at a time), with the priority defined outside in an interrupt controller.
+RISCY used to have a req plus a 5 bits ID interrupt interface, supporting up to 32 interrupt requests (only one active at a time), with the priority defined outside in an interrupt controller.
 CV32E40P is now compliant with the CLINT RISC-V spec, extended with 16 custom interrupts lines called fast, for a total of 19 interrupt lines.
 They can be all active simultaneously, and priority and per-request interrupt enable bit is controlled by the core CLINT definition.

-2.7.6 PULP HWLoop Spec
+2.6.6 PULP HWLoop Spec